The Recent Grad Job Search: Step by step

-A quick example of what a job search takes.
 I have a friend and colleague that is currently in the process of applying for a position with a large technology company.
 She is currently well employed, so isn’t working from a position of defense.
-She sent me a picture which shows the research and notes she put together for an INITIAL PHONE interview.
+She sent me a picture that shows the research and notes she put together for an INITIAL PHONE interview.
 There were 18 pages of paper printed out and neatly hung in the room of her little kids’ nursery.
 The papers included: charts, graphs, presentations, and stuff I couldn’t even comprehend.
 Yes, this is the work she did for just the first PHONE interview and I could totally picture her in front of this encyclopedia of information while she took the call.
-You will be happy to know that she did get an in person interview from the phone interview and is in the middle of the interview process.
+You will be happy to know that she did get an in-person interview from the phone interview and is in the middle of the interview process.

-There is a reason the saying “looking for a job is a full time job” is so true.
-Who ever hires you will be buying a product worth 1000’s of dollars a year.
-That product is your skill set so it should be shiny (dressed well), have the right marketing message (cover letter and resume), a proven track record (your answers to the interview questions) and hopefully plenty of references (a LinkedIn Profile with endorsements, connections, and personal recommendations).
+Whoever hires you will be buying a product worth 1000’s of dollars a year.
+That product is your skillset so it should be shiny (dressed well), have the right marketing message (cover letter and resume), a proven track record (your answers to the interview questions), and hopefully plenty of references (a LinkedIn Profile with endorsements, connections, and personal recommendations).
 No, I do not have stock in LinkedIn, I just know how important it is to the job search.

-I make adjustments in my expectations for inexperience, but have a hard time excusing a candidate coming in unprepared.
+I have a hard time excusing a candidate coming in unprepared.
 Even if you only have 1 month before you graduate, start prepping for your job search NOW.
 This is the sharpening of the ax before chopping down the tree.
 Sighting of the rifle before pulling the trigger.
 Picking out the right shoes and handbag for the big party!

 I feel this is such an important piece of the job search that young people are missing I am creating a separate Recent Graduate Job Search Tips page located here (top Nav bar of this site) which will provide the step by step instruction you need to go about your job search productively.
 This will be a work in progress that I will continue to add resources to.
-This page will go into detail on the topics below as they relate specifically to the first time job search:
+This page will go into detail on the topics below:

 - Where to find free interview coaching